-Voted by BlogTo as one of the Top Ten Bridal Gown Designers and listed on Toronto Life’s Best Bridal Boutiques, Catherine Langlois has been designing exquisitely detailed and flattering gowns for more than 15 years.
-Her designs have been featured on the cover of Salon Magazine and in magazines such as Wedluxe, WeddingBells, Elegant Wedding, Borealis, Chloe and on numerous international blogs such as Grace Ormonde, Wedluxe, Smashing The Glass, The Wedding Co, etc. Recently she was chosen to design a bridal gown created entirely of bathroom tissue for the Cashmere Bathroom Tissue company and appeared in an interview on ETCanada explaining the challenging process of designing a wedding gown made entirely from tissue.
+Awarded Canada’s best Wedding Gown Designer by Wedding Bells Magazine 2019, voted by BlogTo as one of the Top Ten Bridal Gown Designers and listed on Toronto Life’s Best Bridal Boutiques, Catherine Langlois has been designing exquisitely detailed and flattering gowns for more than 15 years.
+Her designs have been featured on the cover of Salon Magazine and in magazines such as Wedluxe, WeddingBells, Elegant Wedding, Borealis, Chloe and on numerous international blogs such as Style me Pretty, Wedding Sparrow, Grace Ormonde, Wedluxe, Smashing The Glass, The Wedding Co, and more.
+She was chosen to design a bridal gown created entirely of bathroom tissue for the Cashmere Bathroom Tissue company and appeared in an interview on ETCanada explaining the challenging process of designing a wedding gown made entirely from tissue.

 Many brides may feel intimidated to have a gown custom made.
 Catherine allays these fears by providing a serene and professional atmosphere in her studio.
 “My clients find the experience creative and rewarding”, she says, “this allows their ideas to really blossom into exactly what they want, a “once-in-a-lifetime-gown”.